robots-make-art-too/Quiz_2-where-my-classy-children-at/README.md

 2. Check that your `python`-mode processing folder (currently `pydeQ2`) matches the name of your processing sketch file.
 3. Are you using the correct version of processing?
 4. Have you installed or loaded any libraries you need?
+5. Be sure to tell me all about your personal choices made here, and why, in the STATEMENT.md file.

 ---